braph-software/BRAPH-2/tutorials/developers/dev_script/readme.md

 <a id="Measure-Calculation"></a>
 ## Measure Calculation  [⬆](#Table-of-Contents)

-You can now calculate graph measures with the analyses defined in the previous step.
+You can now calculate graph measures with the analyses defined in the previous step, as shown in Code 5.

-**Code 5.** **Group Subject Data Analysis.**
+**Code 5.** **Within-group measure calculation.**
-		The group data analysis provides code for initialization of group data analysis.
+		The measure calculation section calculates the measures for each group independently.
 ````matlab
 % measure calculation
 g_WU1 = a_WU1.memorize('G');  % [1]